mage2pro/core/readme.md

 By using `mage2pro/core`, you will significantly reduce the time and money spent on troubleshooting Magento / Adobe Commerce failures, making your system more efficient and cost-effective.
 `mage2pro/core` will inform you about important problems that the original Magento / Adobe Commerce sometimes ignores (e.g., your customers' problems when paying in your store: this is the most obvious case where you lose money).

-## How will `mage2pro/core` make the expansion of the functionality of my information system easier?
+## How will it make the expansion of the functionality of my information system easier?
 I have been programming Magento / Adobe Commerce every day since 2010.
 Every day, when I encounter a new task I have not done before, I store my solution in the software library of `mage2pro/core`.
 `mage2pro/core` contains all my experience with Magento / Adobe Commerce.